Frank Snook

 Frank Walter Snook (born March 28, 1949) is a former relief pitcher in Major League Baseball who played for the San Diego Padres in its 1973 season.
 Listed at 6' 2", 180 lb., Snook batted and threw right-handed.

 Born in Somerville, New Jersey, Snook attended Hunterdon Central Regional High School.

 Snook never won a game in MLB but did pick up one save.
-It occurred on September 8, 1973 during an extra innings victory over the rival LA Dodgers.
+It occurred on September 8, 1973 during an extra innings victory over the rival Los Angeles Dodgers.